 There are different ways to exclude a directory or multiple directories in FIND command.
 Here I’m listing some methods!

-To illustrate this, I’m creating the following directories and files:
+To explain this, I created the following directories and files:

 Lets see the output:

 Method 1 : Using the option “-prune -o”

 We can exclude directories by using the help of “path“, “prune“, “o” and “print” switches with find command.